swig/swig/Doc/Manual/src/Fortran.md

 | `double`        | `real(C_DOUBLE)`        |
 | `char`          | `character(C_CHAR)`     |

-Pointers and references to these basic types are returned as scalar Fortran pointers.
+References to these basic types are returned as scalar Fortran pointers.

 Note that because the C return value does not contain any information about the shape of the data being pointed to, it is not possible to directly construct an